-Are You Afraid Your Body Isn’t Beautiful After an Accident or Surgery? and The Scar Project
+Are You Afraid Your Body Isn’t Beautiful After an Accident or Surgery?
+(Body Image Issues)

 Today I received a comment that made my heart ache.
 Melanie read Ruby’s story in our Love Your Body Now series and wrote this:

 “Ruby is everything that I’m not, brave.
 3 years ago this July, I was walking with my at the time 16-year-old son.

 “A woman was not paying attention to the road and literally went off it and ran me over.
 I nearly died.
 My core was crushed.

 “By some miracle, I survived the accident after a year of intensive therapy.
 But my new body is something that has me so mentally debilitated that sometimes I crawl into a ball on the bathroom floor crying for what I didn’t appreciate before the accident.

 “A less than perfect body, but still pretty.